jstowers/MongoDB-usingNode.js/README.md

 This repository tracks my progress in the MongoDB University course.

 ## November 21, 2016 - Completed Week 6 - Aggregation Frameworks
-1. Created aggregation frameworks use the aggregate() method.
+1. Created aggregation frameworks for database collections using the aggregate() method.
 2. Aggregation frameworks implement a pipeline system that consists of stages that each perform a unique operation on a collection of documents.
 3. Basic pipeline operations include $match, $project, $sort, $skip, and $limit.
 4. Designed sophisticated, multi-stage sort queries using $unwind and $group for a Crunchbase database and a school grades database.